 - We want to encourage participation from people not normally involved in political debate and stimulate a discussion on new ideas on culture and activism.

-- Now in its seventh year, the festival is organising over 115 online events and a number of special projects during 22-28 March 2021.
+- Now in its eighth year, the festival is organising over 100 events and a number of special projects during 21-27 March 2022.

 - Supported by over 50 partner organisations, the diverse seven-day festival programmes an eclectic mix of talks, workshops, theatre, poetry, comedy, music, film and performances.